 Deciding whether to repair or replace your broken appliance—especially when trying to discover which option will save money in the long run—can be challenging.

 Consider these basic guidelines and suggestions to help you decide, based on costs for replacement and repairs and the advantages of new models.

 If you cannot pay cash for the new replacement, you should get it repaired to buy yourself time to save up for the replacement.
 Even if the repairs will only keep this appliance going for a year or two, you’re far better off repairing while saving for a new machine than to put a new appliance on credit and pay double-digit interest for the next three to five years.

 If you have some cash but not enough

-Consider replacing your clunker with a late-model, lightly used quality machine.
-Check sites like Craigslist.org for late-model, well-cared-for used appliances.
+Consider replacing your clunker with the best used model you can find for the money you have to spend.
+Check sites like Facebook Marketplace and Craigslist.org for late-model, well-cared-for used appliances.
+Find a used appliances store in your community, such as the Restore chain of Habitat for Humanity locations.
 Spread the word to friends and neighbors.
-People are constantly relocating – creating situations where they need to sell perfectly lovely, near-new appliances.
+People are constantly relocating— creating situations where they need to sell perfectly lovely, near-new appliances.